Gunivers/Bookshelf/docs/modules/sidebar.md

 **`#bs.sidebar:help`**

-Create a visually appealing and dynamic sidebar using the scoreboard
+Create a visually appealing and dynamic sidebar using the scoreboard.

 ---